 Your business risks closing after a loss — especially if you don’t have the right insurance.
 Take a look at Benzinga’s guide to learn more about types of business insurance, associated costs and our top picks for the best business insurance providers.

-Best Business Insurance:
+The Best Business Insurance

-- Best Overall for Business Insurance: HIG (The Hartford)
+- Best for Tailored Coverage: Simply Business

-- Best for Self-Employed: CNA
+- Best for Self Employed: CoverWallet

-- Best for General Liability Insurance: Farmers
+- Best for General Liability Insurance: Thimble

-- Best for Commercial Auto Coverage: Progressive
+- Best for Contractors: Progressive

-HIG has the business insurance knowledge you need.
+The Hartford has the business insurance knowledge you need.
 The company takes pride in customizing each insurance policy to meet your specific requirements and save you money.
 HIG serves large corporations, sole proprietors and mid-sized businesses.

 Policies include event insurance, employment practices liability, directors and officers, bonding and surety, flood insurance, restaurant insurance, loss of business income, workers’ compensation, technology omissions and errors and more.

-3. Best for Self-Employed: CNA
+3. Best for Self Employed: CoverWallet

-4. Best for Professional Liability Insurance: Allstate
+4. Best for General Liability Insurance: Thimble

-5. Best for General Liability Insurance: Farmers
+5. Best for Contractors: Progressive

 Progressive is a trusted car insurance provider, so it’s a great option if your business has a commercial fleet.
 Trucking businesses with tractor-trailers and long-haul semi-trucks can benefit from Progressive’s comprehensive coverage.